wycomco/PrinterGenerator/README.md

-# Update: This project is now archived and is not being developed further.
+# Update: The official project is now archived and is not being developed any further.
+This fork received an update for macOS 10.14 & 10.15 and uses the munki-included python 3 interpreter.
+It might show an error on systems not using english or german on the commandline but still successfully install all printers.
-It has been reported that this no longer works as of Catalina.
-If someone wishes to take over / create a new fork, please do, by all means.
+# Please be aware that this copy might not be under constant development.

 PrinterGenerator
 ================